By Kris Voakes | International Football Correspondent

 While Robert Lewandowski has already signed a pre-contract agreement with Bayern Munich, there are plenty of other potential free transfers to come in Germany.
 He is likely to be followed out of Signal Iduna Park by Manuel Friedrich, who has failed to impress since being recruited as short-term injury cover.

-Meanwhile, Sebastian Kehl is likely to stay on, with the midfielder and sporting director Michael Zorc having spoken of their desire to extend his current deal.
+Meanwhile, Sebastian Kehl is likely to stay on, with both the midfielder and sporting director Michael Zorc having spoken of their desire to extend his current deal.
 He will also be considered key to the future if Ilkay Gundogan is sold in the summer.
 Oliver Kirch, however, is highly likely to exit the club.

-Borussia Monchengladbach is likely to renew Martin Stranzl's deal, while Juan Arango wants to stay but could find himself heading out of the Bundesliga altogether.
+Borussia Monchengladbach are likely to renew Martin Stranzl's deal, while Juan Arango wants to stay but could find himself heading out of the Bundesliga altogether.
 Hannover striker Mame Diouf has allegedly turned down offers to renew but the club refused to sell him in the winter.
 Cardiff and Stoke are among the interested parties, with the Premier League likely to be his destination come July.

 |REST OF EUROPE

 Didier Drogba is among the high-profile Bosman eligible players elsewhere, with no new deal yet agreed with Galatasaray.
-Santos showed an interest in the Ivorian in January, but found his wages to be out of its budget.
+Santos showed an interest in the Ivorian in January, but found his wages to be out of their budget.
 Another ex-Premier League star is approaching a loose end too, as Eduardo's contract with Shakhtar Donetsk is set to expire.
 The Croatian has said he'd be happy to return to Arsenal, with the Ukrainian club unlikely to offer him a renewal.

 Porto's Fernando looked set for Manchester City in January, but the move fell through late in the day.
 He could well still make the move to the Etihad in the summer though, with a deal between player and club already in place.
-Teammate Jorge Fucile also stayed put amid much speculation about a potential move to Serie A on deadline day, but he too could leave the Portuguese giants come the summer, with still no extension looking likely.
-Igor Akinfeev remains surprisingly short of offers, including from current club CSKA Moscow, despite his contract being five months away from expiring, while over at Zenit, Roman Shirokov has yet to reach an agreement over a new deal.
+Team-mate Jorge Fucile also stayed put amidst much speculation about a potential move to Serie A on deadline day, but he too could leave the Portuguese giants come the summer, with still no extension looking likely.
+Igor Akinfeev remains surprisingly short of offers, including from current club CSKA Moscow, despite his contract being five months away from expiry, while over at Zenit, Roman Shirokov has yet to reach an agreement over a new deal.